FlorentCLMichel/learning_with_ai/ZKP.md

 * **Prover ($P$):** The party holding the secret witness $w$.
 They generate the proof.
 * **Verifier ($V$):** The party checking the proof validity without access to $w$.
-* **Simulator ($S$):** A theoretical construct used to prove the “Zero-Knowledge” property; if a simulator can generate a transcript indistinguishable from a real execution without knowing $w$, the protocol leaks no knowledge.
+* **Simulator ($S$):** A theoretical construct used to prove the “Zero-Knowledge” property; if a simulator can generate a transcript that indistinguishable from a real execution from the point of view of $V$ without knowing $w$, the protocol leaks no knowledge.

 The ASCII diagram below shows, schematically and in a simplified way, a protocol for a Non-Interactive Zero-Knowledge (NIZK) proof system, more specifically a SNARK (see below).
 A ZK proof is said *Non-Interactive* if it requires only a single message from the prover to the verifier, rather than multiple rounds of back-and-forth communication.
 These systems are typically enabled by either a "Trusted Setup" or the "Fiat-Shamir heuristic" (which turns an interactive protocol into a non-interactive one).